Monday 15th July 2024

 The challenges of the pandemic have highlighted just how important a positive collaborative culture is to the success and smooth operation of any business.
 While many employees were able to get their normal day-to-day work done from home, it became much harder for teams and departments to work together and build relationships without face-to-face interaction.

-As flexible work becomes more and more commonplace in the longer term, developing a collaborative culture should be considered a core part of any flexible work strategy.
+As flexible work becomes increasingly commonplace in the long term, developing a collaborative culture should be considered a priority of any flexible work strategy.
 But with different people working in different places on different days, how can this be achieved?

 While every business is different, there are three questions all organizations should answer in discovering the best way forward.
-This blog explores those questions in turn, and the practical steps businesses can take to get it right.
+This blog explores those questions, and the practical steps businesses can take to get it right.

 What does collaboration mean in the workplace?

-Collaboration is all about working together in order to achieve the same goals.
+Collaboration is all about working together to achieve the same goals.

 Why is collaboration important?